Skip to content

 How did you come up with the idea for this book?

 Since the 2016 presidential campaign, our national discourse has focused a lot on immigration.
 In 2018, after I heard the president of the United States compare immigrants to snakes that should be crushed underfoot, I had a long conversation with my husband.
 How could anyone look at me and see a dangerous beast instead of a human being?
-He suggested I write a story that would give people a better sense of what it’s really like to be an immigrant.
+He suggested I write a story that would give people a better sense of what it feels like to be an immigrant.
 Instead of just feeling hurt, I had the ability to assert my humanity and the humanity of immigrants.
 I could write about displacement, resilience, and the struggle to build a home in a new land—and maybe encourage a more constructive dialogue about immigration in our country.
 So I started working.

 How did you research in order to write this story?